 Pre-pay at a Funeral home

 You can take out a pre-need policy.
 This is directly from the funeral home.
 This is a contract at the funeral home of your choice that utilizes a life insurance policy to pay for the funeral or the funeral home is named as a beneficiary on the policy.
 This is a great option if your goal is to pay off your funeral over a period of time.
-They also will allow you to document all your final wishes, so both the funding and planning of the funeral is complete.
+They also will allow you to document all your final wishes, so both the funding and planning of the funeral are complete.

 I once attended a church that the Pastor and his wife bought a plot at the burial cemetery.
 They would go out by their plot and eat lunch.
 They said it is our property so we may as well enjoy it while we can.
 Haha.

 Sell Assets after death

 Liquidate post assets to help acquire the funds to pay off the funeral bills.
 This really should be a last resort because assets must go through the probate process before you can access those funds.
 For that reason, there will be a substantial amount of time between the date of the deceased as to when you’ll have the cash in hand to pay for the funeral.
 However, if all other options are not available, this might very well be the only way to pay off the funeral expenses.